 The 29 data points will track specific parts of the body that are active.
 This process on all the players will be combined to check for offsides by creating a picture based on the camera’s data.

 This makes the technology more accurate and faster than VAR.
 Also, unlike VAR, the process of checking the offside is going simultaneously with the play.
 And in case of an offside, the computer data will immediately create the exact scenario on the field.

-However, the process will not be entirely automated as is suggested by the name semi-automated.
+However, the process will not be entirely automated as suggested by the name semi-automated.
 The image will then be sent to the technical area, where the human eyes will take a call based on the image.
-To make the system even more full proof, FIFA have gone a step further.
+To make the system even more foolproof, FIFA have gone a step further.
 The ball at the World Cup named Al Rihla will also play a crucial role.

 The ball will be equipped with a sensor which will send data to the technical area 500 times per second.
 The data will show the position of the ball and the exact position.
 It will also show the precise time and place where the ball was hit, an essential part of checking offsides.